aswinayyolath/stretch-cluster-testing/testing/performance-testing/performance-testing.md

 2. End to end Delay (ms)
 3. Publish Rate (messages/sec)
 4. Consume Rate (messages/sec)
-These results are copied to folders non-stretch, stretch-cilium and stretch-submariner.
+The results were stored in directories named non-stretch, stretch-cilium, and stretch-submariner.

 The plot for these look something like this:
 ![performance-plot](performance-plot.png)